CallstackAI/action/README.md

 # Callstack.ai Action
 This action performs an automated review on your pull requests.

-[Callstack.ai](https://app.callstack.ai) account is required for this action to work.
+[Callstack.ai](https://app.callstack.ai) account and Callstack.ai GitHub app is required for this action to work.

 # Usage
 1. Create account at [https://app.callstack.ai](https://app.callstack.ai).